MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **DeviceInfo_OsBuild** - The version of the operating system

-- **Error** - Indicates any errors encountered during update process, if populated
+- **Error** - Indicates details on error encountered related to the event

 - **Event_ReceivedTime** - The time at which telemetry was received